-These are the program areas that do not lead to degrees and require that the applicant hold an undergraduate degree with a 2.5 overall GPA.
+These are the program areas that do not lead to degrees and require that the applicant hold an undergraduate degree with a 2.50 overall GPA.
 For either licensure only or lateral entry, the student must have his/her transcript reviewed by the appropriate program coordinator.
 An individualized licensure plan will be drawn up that specifies professional education courses and any content courses for which the applicant is deficient.
 In the case of the licensure only student, student teaching will be required as well.
 Upon successful completion of the licensure program, the licensure only student will be recommended for an initial "A" level license; the lateral entry teacher's provisional license teacher will be recommended for a clear "A" level license.

-For additional information about these programs, please see the College of Education website for Teacher Education at http://ced.ncsu.edu:8480/teachered/.
+For additional information about these programs, please see the College of Education website for Teacher Education.